 Cervicogenic headaches don’t actually start in your head—they originate from a structural issue in your neck.
 The pain is referred from tight muscles and joints in your cervical spine.
 Because of this, the most effective treatment involves targeted work on the neck.
 Techniques that release specific trigger points are incredibly helpful.
 An Ashiatsu Deepfeet Bar Therapy session, for example, can provide deep, sustained pressure to release the stubborn knots in your neck and shoulders that are sending pain signals to your head.
 By addressing the source of the problem, you can find lasting relief.

-Self-Massage Techniques to Try at Home
+Self-Massage Techniques You Can Try at Home

 While nothing replaces the skilled hands of a professional massage therapist, you aren’t helpless when a headache strikes at home or work.
 Learning a few simple self-massage techniques can provide immediate relief and help you manage symptoms between your professional appointments.
 These methods are designed to target the common sources of headache pain, like tight muscles in your neck, shoulders, and head.
 Think of it as first aid for your headache.